utkarshu281/-Decentralized-venture-capital-platform/README.md

 The DVC module is an initial step towards a fully decentralized venture capital ecosystem.
 Future enhancements may include:

-Automated refund mechanism if funding goals are not met.
+Automated refund mechanisms if funding goals are not met.

 Tokenization of investments to allow investors to trade their stakes.